Seals in Sanday with Emma Neave-Webb

-Emma Neave-Webb is the Sanday Ranger and in the winter months she has been remotely operating the Sanday Seal Cam, which is proudly sponsored by NorthLink Ferries.
-Broadcasting from a remote beach on the island, the Sanday seal cam shows two pupping beaches in the months when grey seals haul ashore to give birth.
+Emma Neave-Webb is the former Sanday Ranger and part of that work involved remotely operating the Sanday Seal Cam, which is proudly sponsored by NorthLink Ferries.
+Broadcasting in the winter months from a remote beach on the island, the Sanday seal cam shows two pupping beaches in the months when grey seals haul ashore to give birth.

-We spoke to Emma on a cold November day after she returned from a guided walk with visitors!
+We spoke to Emma whilst she was still the Sanday Ranger.
+It was a cold November day and she had just returned from a guided walk with visitors!

 Q. Do you have visitors to the island coming to see seal pups at this time of the year?

 A. Yes; we get a few visitors to Sanday still in November.
 It’s by no means as busy as it is in the summer but we tend to get a few day trippers if there’s decent weather.
 Last year we had people coming from America and Canada to see the seals because they had seen the seal cam!
 They sometimes come from quite a distance.

 Q. Why do grey seals come ashore to give birth in October and November; the coldest months of the year?

 A. I would love to be able to give an answer but nobody really knows.
 The really bizarre thing about grey seals is that they pup at different times of the year depending on where they are in the country.

 They start in late summer down in the South West of England in Cornwall; then they gradually work clockwise around the country.
 This unfortunately means that grey seals in Wales, Scotland and the North East of England pup at the worst time of the year that they could.
 In the area where I used to live; Norfolk and East Anglia; grey seals were pupping in December and well into January.